harvard-acc/smaug/docs/source/build_python_model.rst

 ===================================

 SMAUG's Python frontend provides easy APIs to build DL models.
-The created model is a computational graph, which are serialized into two protobuf files, one for the model topology and the other for the parameters.
+The created model is a computational graph, which is serialized into two protobuf files, one for the model topology and the other for the parameters.
 These two files are inputs to SMAUG's C++ runtime that performs the actual simulation.
 In this tutorial, we will be using the SMAUG Python APIs to build new DL models.